 Informed of Williams' case, county Commissioner Scott Martin questioned whether it's sound policy to imprison people for fines.
 The practice contributes to overcrowding at the county's aging 1,143-capacity prison.

-"That hard cell space is very valuable to us," said Martin, who chairs the
+"That hard cell space is very valuable to us," said Martin, who chairs the prison board.

 Interim warden Paul Smeal was more direct.
 He called locking up people for parking tickets "inappropriate use of a hard cell" and "a waste of taxpayer money."

 Williams faced 47 days in jail for fines and costs exceeding $2,300 on 11 tickets.
 Most of them were for parking without a permit last year on a block near her 106 W. Chestnut St. shop.
 She said she risked getting tickets to avoid parking garage fees.

 Because she was struggling to keep Winding Way Books at Gallery Row, her new business, afloat, Williams said, she fell behind on the fines.

 Nevertheless, for the first five months of this year, she paid $135 a month on average on her fines.
 In 2011, she paid a total of $1,088.